canbax/GPS-miner/readme.md

 Run the Python 3 script `merge-data.py`.
 It will do the following steps.

 - merge 3 data files (dr5hn, OSMnames, ip2location) and create a singular TSV file which will be simply the database.
 (Let's name the file as "db.tsv").
-The rows will be sorted by 1000 \* latitude + longitude
+The rows are sorted by "country_code", "state_name", "name" to look tidy and easily detect the duplicates.

 ## Check and ensure data